Slayer: Post-breakup (2020–2024)

-The members of Slayer have expressed mixed opinions about a reunion.
+The members of Slayer had expressed mixed opinions about a reunion.
 When asked by the Let There Be Talk podcast in June 2020 about the possibility of the band ever reforming, Holt stated, "If it does, if it ever happens, it has nothing to do with me.
 Someone else would call and say, 'We wanna [do this].'
 To my knowledge, it's done.
 And I think it should be that way.
 The band went out fucking on a bang, went out on Slayer's terms, and how many people get to say they did that?".
-Holt stated in March 2021 that he was open to a potential Slayer reunion, but it was unlikely to happen in the near future: "Look, if the powers that be ever — like, in a year or something — said, 'Hey, you know what?
+Holt stated in March 2021 that he was open to a potential Slayer reunion, but it was unlikely to happen in the near future: "Look, if the powers that be ever—like, in a year or something—said, 'Hey, you know what?
 We feel like playing some shows,' I'm there to do it.
 But those aren't decisions for me to make, or even me to really speculate on.
 As far as my knowledge, the band is over, and the final show was November 30, 2019.
 And I'm full speed ahead with Exodus now."
 In October 2021, King expressed regret that Slayer had retired "too early."
 While congratulating Machine Head on their 30th anniversary as a band, he said, "Apparently, it's 30 years, which is quite an achievement.
 Not a lot of bands get there.
 We did, and then we quit too early.
 Fuck us.
 Fuck me.
 I hate fucking not playing."
 When interviewed two months later by Metal Hammer, King did not rule out the possibility of any more "Big Four" shows with Metallica, Megadeth and Anthrax, but expressed doubt that a Slayer reunion would ever happen: "The way that I'm moving forward is I don't think Slayer are ever going to play again.
 There's no business of me playing by myself!"
-King's wife Ayesha has also ruled out the possibility of a Slayer reunion, saying that her husband and Araya will "never be Slayer again".
+King's wife Ayesha had also ruled out the possibility of a Slayer reunion, insisting that her husband and Araya would "never be Slayer again".
+In a February 2024 interview with Rolling Stone, King clarified that a reunion of the band was unlikely: "Could Slayer play a show again?
+I'm sure there's a scenario.
+Am I looking for it?
+No, I'm just getting ready to start my career.
+So if that happens, it happens.
+But I'm going to be doing this [solo band] for the next 10 years at least."
+King revealed in the same interview that he has not spoken to Araya since the band's split.
+King also says that his relationship with Araya is positive, but his relationship with that of former drummer Dave Lombardo is estranged, stating that Lombardo "was listening to this woman that was his attorney at the time, and she thought we had Metallica money, which we've never had fucking Metallica money.
+So she's just blowing shit in his ear, and he thinks he should be getting more than he should be getting."